braze-inc/braze-docs/_includes/metrics.md

 {% endif %}

 {% if include.metric == "Unique Recipients" %}
 <i>Unique Recipients</i> is the number of unique daily recipients, or users who received a particular message in a day.
-This number is received from Braze.
 {% endif %}

 {% if include.metric == "Unique Opens" %}